14 of Hillary Clinton's Major Accomplishments

 Hillary Clinton's accomplishments have been centered around health care, the military, and families, especially women and children.
 The first two affect the economy because health care and defense are the two biggest expenses in the federal budget.
-The combined costs of Medicare, Medicaid, and military spending are $1.757 trillion or 42 percent of total government spending.
+The combined costs of Medicare, Medicaid, and military spending are $1.757 trillion or 42% of total government spending.

 - Hillary chaired the Task Force on Health Care Reform that drafted the 1993 Health Security Act.
 Although Congress didn't pass it, it laid the groundwork for the Affordable Care Act.
 It also cleared the way for the Children's Health Insurance Program.
 She worked with Senators Edward Kennedy and Orrin Hatch who sponsored the bill.
 It received $24 billion, paid for by a 15-cent tax on cigarettes.
 She added $1 billion for an outreach program to help states publicize the program and sign up recipients.
 It provides health care to more than eight million children.